 - Join a support group to normalize feelings and connect with others who have similar experiences.

 - Practice deep breathing and mindfulness, or consider acupuncture or yoga to reduce stress.

 - Learn coping skills to observe thoughts, feelings and body sensations without judgment.

 - Spend time outside in nature and reconnect to the greater world.

-Experiencing infertility can be devastating.
-Wanting to conceive a child and unexpectedly learning that you cannot is a major developmental and identity crisis.
 I welcome individuals and couples who need support navigating the intense emotional challenges of primary or secondary infertility.
 I understand the emotional, medical, psychological and relational aspects of infertility, pregnancy, alternative family building and the transition to parenthood.
 I am a professional member of RESOLVE and ASRM.
 Please contact me for an initial consultation.